What even is a career?

 A job or career?

 A job is something you do for the money.
 Most jobs have hourly wages, are more short-term, and focus on getting a task done.
-That’s not to say that jobs aren’t valuable, jobs are the foundation of our society and keep the country running.
+That’s not to say that jobs aren’t valuable, jobs are the foundation of our society, keep the country running and help people build their broad, transferable employability skills.

 Influence and choice